GoogleCloudPlatform/podcast/site/content/post/episode-39-php-with-terry-ryan-and-brent-shaffer/index.md

 FRANCESC: Yeah, there's not that many.
 So I think it is important to have you represented on the podcast.
 So before we start talking about PHP and how awesome it is or not, why don't you tell us a little bit about who you are, what do you do at Google.
 Terry?

 TERRY: Sure.
 So like Francesc, I'm on the DA team.
 I go out and talk to developers.
-I specifically spend a lot of time with PHP community, going to PHP events, and trying to get out the message that we at Google have PHP solutions on Google Cloud Platform.
+I specifically spend a lot of time with PHP community, going to PHP events, and trying to get out the message that we at Google have PHP solutions on Google Cloud.

 FRANCESC: Cool.
 Could you tell us a little bit more about your experience with PHP?
 I think you used to do a lot of PHP before joining Google too?